pingcap/blog/squashed-bugs-served-hot-and-fresh-with-failure-rate-heatmaps.md

 }
 ```

-In the returned JSON list, each array of the "line” field stores the line numbers at which a basic block starts and ends.
+In the returned JSON list, each array of the "line" field stores the line numbers at which a basic block starts and ends.
 A basic block is a code block that cannot be split into smaller branches.
-It is the smallest "unit” for our statistics.
+It is the smallest "unit" for our statistics.

 But how can we identify all the basic blocks in a Golang source file?
 We found a similar implementation in the Golang source code, and borrowed it and created a library called [go-blockscanner](https://github.com/DQinYuan/go-blockscanner).